 Where we’ve come from

-For the last 20 years, our work has been coaching people, private and corporate, in situations that are often conflicted, with significant issues of either unrealized potential or underperformance, complexity, and often a feeling of stuckness or frustration amongst those involved.
+For the last 20 years, our work has been coaching people, private and corporate, in situations that are often conflicted, with significant issues of either unrealised potential or underperformance, and often a feeling of stuckness or frustration amongst those involved.

 What we have seen is that people’s first response is often to draw on answers, tools, and approaches that are known to them and acceptable to their organizations.
-It is only when the difficulty continues when the frustration intensifies and we know that we are at a dead-end, and where we care enough about the situation, that we begin to look for new ways forward.
-The good news is, once there is a big enough frustration – or curiosity – we can start working.
+It is only when the difficulty continues that the frustration intensifies, and we know that we are at a dead-end, and where we care enough about the situation, that we begin to look for new ways forward.
+The good news is, once there is a big enough frustration or curiosity, we can start working.

-On our journey we have been inside the rabbit hole of different schools of thought, followed some teachers and studied theories, experienced thoroughly some more approaches to change, transformation, and complexity.
-We have been through the deep end of approaches like Integral Theory, Coaches Trainings, Consciousness Training, Coaching approaches, Theory U, Holacracy, SDi, Teal/Learning Organisations, Adult Development or Developmental Theory.
+During our journey, we have been inside the rabbit hole of various schools of thought, learned from different teachers, and explored many theories.
+We’ve thoroughly experienced a range of approaches related to change, transformation, and complexity.
+Some of these include Integral Theory, Coach Training, Consciousness Training, various coaching methods, Theology & Philosophy, Theory U, Holacracy, Adult Development Theory and Complexity Theory.

 Complexity Coaching

-In what we call complexity coaching, all these things fall into place for us.
-The coaching aspect means that we don’t come with ready-made solutions and recipes and that we enable our clients, private and corporate, to find their own solutions in the circumstances of their everyday challenges.
+In what we call “Complexity Coaching,” everything we’ve learned comes together.
+The coaching aspect means we don’t come with ready-made solutions and recipes.
+Instead, we empower our clients, whether individuals or organisations, to find their own solutions within the context of their everyday challenges.

-The complexity part signifies, that we draw on a multitude of perspectives based on a coherent theory and practice of leadership for today’s disruptive, volatile, and intensively networked society.
-We get to work with the whole system, the field, the relationships, and design for the sum total of emergent micro-shifts that make up that change we and our clients are searching for.
+The complexity element involves drawing on many perspectives based on coherent theories and practices of leadership, change and transformation for today’s disruptive, volatile, and highly interconnected society.
+We work with the entire system, the relationships, and design for the collective impact of small shifts that constitute the change our clients seek.

-In this sense, complexity coaching goes beyond the aspect of bringing out the fullest personal and professional potential in a coachee.
-It brings in the whole relationship with people’s embeddedness in different systems and environments.
-Complexity coaching – and leadership – look as much at the context, the ‘in-between’ and the relationship dynamics as well as the actions and skills of individual leaders.
+In this sense, complexity coaching goes beyond unlocking personal and professional potential.
+It considers people’s relationships within different systems and environments, emphasising context, interactions, and relationship dynamics as much as the actions and skills of individual leaders.

 Photo credits: Dan Meyers on Unsplash